Malahide, Ireland Things To Do in One Day

 Comfortable Travel Shoes

 While Malahide itself is a small village, the sights – from the castle to the coastline – are not necessarily close.
-Visitors will want to make sure to wear a pair of comfortable and versatile shoes for their day trip.
-I wear casual everyday sneakers – but Kris likes to wear Merrell trail shoes.
-Find more tips in our article, The Best Shoes for Travel.
+Visitors will want to make sure to wear a pair of durable shoes for their day trip.
+I wear everyday trainers and Kris prefers to wear Merrell Trail Shoes.
+Find more styles and tips in our article, The Best Shoes for Travel.

 Irish Weather Gear

-We already mentioned that Malahide weather can change in a hurry, so you will need to be prepared on your day in the village.
-We recommend wearing layers.
-A lightweight raincoat is always a good idea, as well as a travel umbrella.
+The Malahide weather can change in a hurry, so you will need to be prepared.
+We recommend wearing layers and a lightweight raincoat is always a good idea, as well as a travel umbrella.

-That said, if you are visiting in the summertime, you might also want to bring some sunscreen – as the sun can feel intense, even when the temperatures are mild.
+If you are visiting Ireland in the summertime, you might also want to bring some sunscreen – as the sun can feel intense, even when the temperatures are mild.

 Travel Camera

 Malahide is gorgeous!
 To truly capture the beauty of the area, upgrade to a real camera.
-We use a Canon Rebel – which we think is one of the best cameras for budget travelers.
+We use a Canon Rebel with a 18-135mm lens – which we believe is one of the great cameras for budget travelers.
 It is easy to use, well priced, takes phenomenal photos and comes with heaps of accessories!

 European Trip Insurance

-Travelers visiting Malahide as part of a longer Dublin, Ireland trip can consider protecting the trip with Travel Insurance.
-Not only can it protect against unfortunate situations – like Lost Luggage or Delayed Flights – but it can also cover injuries or illness while abroad.
+Travelers visiting Malahide as part of a longer Dublin, Ireland trip may want to consider travel insurance.
+Not only could it cover costs for unfortunate situations – like Lost Luggage or Delayed Flights – but it may reimburse for injuries or illness while abroad.
 Check the affordable rates and extensive coverage at World Nomads.

 Bray: A hip destination with fun eateries, a historic bar, beautiful beach and hilltop walk, Bray is easy to reach by train from Dublin and Malahide.
-Find all the details in our post, Best Things To Do in Bray!
+Find all the details in our guide to the Top Things To Do in Bray!

 Dun Laoghaire: A coastal town boasting seaside attractions, a historic old town and a handful of museums, visitors to Dublin can easily spend an enjoyable day in Dun Laoghaire.